 Integration with other company applications: Many businesses often want to integrate all their software to ensure communication and collaboration amongst staff.
 Many third-party software companies allow for just enough integration capabilities, and sometimes that is not enough.
 If you have other custom-built software and are looking to integrate all of them together, then it is an advantage to build your own custom CRM.

 Non-reliance on third party companies: Any third-party company can fold in the future, and you do not want your business to be at the mercy of another business.
 Hence, custom-built CRM tools give this freedom and non-reliance.

 High cost: The cost of designing and developing a custom-built CRM software is almost always greater than subscription costs, and this is a major downside.

 Time to market: Subscribing to a third-party service takes only a while.
 However, building a custom software can take months to years, increasing the time to market.

 Maintenance Burden: Subscribing to a CRM service removes every maintenance burden from the business, however, if you build a custom CRM, you will maintain the software all through its lifecycle.
 This leads to post-development costs and technical needs.

 Scalability: It is difficult to scale custom-built CRM software as opposed to subscription services, so this is a major disadvantage of building your own CRM.

-There you have it, the pros and cons of building your own CRM software.
+There you have it, the pros, and cons of how to create your own CRM.
 Essentially, it is advisable to build your own software if you need a critical feature that is not offered by third parties, you need to secure confidential information about customers, or you want to integrate the custom CRM software with other company tools.
 However, it is important to pay attention to the disadvantages of building a custom CRM software, so carefully weigh your options.
 Ultimately, in making a decision on whether or not to build a custom CRM you should be pragmatic with your business’ present and future standing.